Coronavirus: Angela Merkel and state leaders debate imposing lockdown | DW | 28.10.2020

 Berlin vs. the states

-As Germany is a federal country, one of the key questions during the pandemic response has been how much of a say the central government in Berlin should have, as health policy is the mandate of the 16 states.
+As Germany is governed by a federal system, one of the key questions during the pandemic response has been how much of a say the central government in Berlin should have, as health policy is the mandate of the 16 states.
 This has led to a "patchwork" of regulations across the country, with travel bans or curfews in some places and no restrictions in others.

 The most recent survey shows over two thirds (68%) of people want regulations to be unified across the 16 states.
 Additionally, 78% said they wanted the states to "work more closely together" in pandemic response.